The remote islands of Tokelau, Penrhyn, and Pitcairn.

 Tourists and visitors will need to prepare for an extended visit that could last for weeks.

-Tokelau has no airport, so you must fly to Apia, the capital of Sāmoa, and then hop on a boat to Tokelau.
+Tokelau does not have an airport, so you must fly to Apia, the capital of Sāmoa, then hop on a boat to Tokelau.

 Flights from Auckland International Airport to Faleolo International Airport (APW) run throughout the week, with return flights ranging from $700 to $1500 with Air New Zealand or $500 to $1300 with Fiji Airways.